LITURGY and PRAYER

 TC SCHOLA and MUSIC PROGRAM

-The formation program at TC is appropriately enhanced by a rich liturgical music program directed by David Brian Lang, MM.
-Working in collaboration with the Director of Liturgy, David prepares all music related to all prayer and liturgical activities and celebrations held throughout the year.
-These activities may include, among others: the Opening Day liturgy and Mass in August; the annual Alumni Days reunion vespers service and Mass in October; candidacy and the installation of ministries ceremonies in the fall and winter, respectively; and the spring diaconate ordination held in the Crypt Church of the Basilica of the Shrine of the Immaculate Conception.
+The formation program at TC is appropriately enhanced by a rich liturgical music program directed by Rev. James McKearney, P.S.S., who holds TC’s John C. Selner Endowed Chair for Sacred Music and Liturgy.
+Working in collaboration with the Director of Liturgy, Rev. Leonardo Gajardo, P.S.S., Fr.
+McKearney prepares the music for the Schola Cantorum to sing during all prayer and liturgical activities and celebrations held throughout the year.
+These activities include, among others: the Opening Day liturgy and Mass in August; the annual Alumni Days reunion vespers service and Mass in October; candidacy and the installation of ministries ceremonies in the fall and winter, respectively; and the spring diaconate ordination held in the Crypt Church of the Basilica of the Shrine of the Immaculate Conception.

-Under Lang’s direction, the Schola Cantorum has grown to include more than 25 members and continues to enhance the prayer and worship life of the seminary community.
-As an adjunct to the seminarians’ formation, the Music Program provides the needed training so that seminarians can further develop their musical talents and abilities in preparation for ordination and priestly formation, and as choir members, cantors, psalmists, organists, and in other musical roles.
+Under Fr.
+McKearney’s direction, the Schola Cantorum has grown to include more than 25 members and continues to enhance the prayer and worship life of the seminary community.
+As an adjunct to the seminarians’ formation, the music program provides the needed training so that seminarians can further develop their musical talents and abilities in preparation for ordination, and as choir members, cantors, psalmists, organists, and in other musical roles.

 Seasonal performances have also been scheduled routinely over the past several years at TC, such as the Advent Lesson and Carols and the Tenebrae service on Palm Sunday.
 These showcase the range, musicianship, and abilities of the seminarians and provide liturgical and ritual experience for the entire seminary community.

 In addition, seminarians sing at Masses televised for the homebound across the nation, filmed at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 Other daily formational activities include: sung vespers during the week and participation at week day Masses for the entire 100-member seminary community.
-The Schola of Theological College also performs at the annual March for Life liturgy and Mass celebrated at the Verizon Center in January each year with Donald Cardinal Wuerl of Washington.
+The Schola of Theological College also performs at the annual March for Life liturgy and Mass celebrated at the Verizon Center in January each year with Archbishop Wilton Gregory of Washington.

 Please enjoy selections from the Schola repertoire, below.